VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 Azure mobile app that features:
 * Traditional "File | New Project" approach for an entirely Visual Studio creation experience, no Azure portal creation or configuration required
-* Generated app is ready to run with all these key mobile app capabilities completely integrated:
+* A ready to run app with all these key mobile app capabilities completely integrated:
 	* Cross platform client apps (iOS, Android, Windows UWP, Win 8.1, Win 8.1 Phone)
 	* Offline data sync with conflict resolution
 	* Modern authentication (Facebook, Twitter, Microsoft, Google, Azure Active Directory)
-	* Push notifications (Apple, Google, Windows, Amazon, Baidu (Android China))
+	* Push notifications (Apple, Google, Windows -- Coming soon: Amazon, Baidu (Android China))
-	* ARM Template means your solution is DevOps ready and service creation can be done in Visual Studio
+	* ARM Template that makes your solution DevOps ready and service creation can be done in Visual Studio
 * Application capabilities can be turned on or off individually by simple configuration rather than requiring a coding exercise
 	* Offline Sync
 	* Authentication